ferrous-systems/rust-exercises/exercise-solutions/async-chat/docs/index.md

 How will it distribute the messages?

-This tutorial explains how to write a chat server in `async-std`.
+This tutorial explains how to write a chat server in `tokio`.

-You can also find the tutorial in [our repository](https://github.com/async-rs/async-std/blob/HEAD/examples/a-chat).